theaksy/grav/pages/02.adventures-in-rf/03.receiving-ads-b-signals-using-rtl1090-and-virtual-radar-server/default.md

 - libusb-1.0.dll
 - rtlsdr.dll

 Whilst the website says the can be downloaded from [http://web.archive.org/web/20130121051904/http://sdr.osmocom.org/trac/attachment/wiki/rtl-sdr/RelWithDebInfo.zip] these were out of date now.
-The versions that worked could be downloaded from the [https://github.com/rtlsdrblog/rtl-sdr-blog/releases](RTL-SDR Blog Driver GitHub releases page).
+The versions that worked could be downloaded from the [RTL-SDR Blog Driver GitHub releases page](https://github.com/rtlsdrblog/rtl-sdr-blog/releases).
 The files above are available in the **x86** directory - just copy them into the directory with RTL1090.

 Once installed, run the application and allow the firewall access pop up (this will be needed for Virtual Radar Server to connect).
 Click the **START** button and it should connect to the RTL-SDR and tune to 1090.
 The port the application has opened up is shown at the bottom of the window (and will be needed in Virtual Radar Server).